HatemAhmed1/Agri_DL/README.md

 I used SF24 Dataset -- available in kaggle

-Tried SAC (not working)

-Started with Q-Learning
+Started with Q-Learning ( 9% reduction in cost)

-Stored the q_values in pickle file
+Update : DQN (15% reduction in overall cost)

+Update : on-policy A2C is better for irrigation problems as it is continuous than DQN off-policy

+A2C (40 reduction in cost)